How the Total Rewards Model Can Improve the Employee Experience

 2. Give purpose by tying recognition to meaningful goals

-Meaningful work is important for almost everyone.
+Monetary rewards are important, but employees also value the feeling that their work has meaning.
 One survey found that 9 in 10 employees would take a job where they did meaningful work each day, even if that meant taking a pay cut of up to 23%.

 Your recognition program works best when it’s tied to your main strategic goals.
 For instance, if your goal is to provide the best customer service on the planet, then you should think about basing your bonuses on customer feedback.
 This helps employees to feel part of the big picture and gives their day-to-day a greater sense of meaning.